Skip to content

 }

-Configuration Options:
+Configuration Fields:

-Field Type Description Default
+Field Type Description

-provider.<name>.options.baseURL string Olla API endpoint Required
+provider.<id>.options.baseURL string Olla OpenAI endpoint URL.

-model string Default model to use Provider default
+model string Default model in provider_id/model_id format.

 Olla Configuration